Learn Landshape — Pick. Embed

 The final step is to shape the terrain.
 In this case, we wish to move into place two existing terrain areas, that of the upper and that of the lower terrace.
 There are several ways.
 Here, we'll show two.

 A. If you prefer the expressivity of brushes, you can may use Level Brush.
 Here, you can click Alt to sample e.g. the upper part of the corteen wall, and while in Level Brush also right-click and pick Stop on Fence, and keep brushing.
-Use e.g. 100% strength and 50% falloff.
+Use e.g. 100% strength and 50% blend.

 B. If you prefer the accuracy of pickers, first make some target geometry.
 In this case, it could be two groups with a rectangle, one for each terrace.
 Make sure to leave a gap where the retaining wall is.
 Now, select both groups, and run Fit.
 Make sure to use 100% strength and no falloff.

-Embed Fence
+Fence

 Embed

-Insert selected edges into terrain, enabling local features.
+Enmesh selected edges into terrain, enabling local features.

-Type: Pick, Retopo
+Type: Pick, Mesh

 Input